PhotonicsTUL/PLaSK/doc/tutorial1.rst

         show()

+.. rubric:: Example files

+You can download the complete file from this tutorial: :download:`tutorial1.xpl <tutorial1.xpl>`.

 .. rubric:: Footnotes
 .. [#run-py-file] Actually it is possible to run the computations without creating :term:`XPL` file at all, as everything can be defined using Python, however, this option will be presented later.
 .. [#rect-mesh-skip-empty] Actually this is true only for rectangular meshes.
 There are special mesh types in PLaSK, which can skip empty areas from computations.